 While typing the above command, replace C with the drive letter of your system drive (drive/partition where Windows is installed.)

 Allow, SFC to complete the scanning and fixing process.
-Once done, run below Bootrec commands and press Enter key after each.
+Once done, run the below Bootrec commands and press Enter key after each.
 Running BootRec commands also helps in solving the error boot BCD file is missing along with the “to use system restore you must specify which Windows installation to restore” one.

 - BootRec /Fixmbr